Date Pistachio Vegan Bars

 Helen Ridgeway Helen Ridgeway

 With only 4 ingredients, these date and pistachio bites are a great alternative to shop-bought snacks.
 You can use whichever combination of nuts you like.
-Simply blend with dates and nut butter and dip in dark chocolate.
+Simply blend the nuts with dates and nut butter and dip in dark chocolate.
 You’ll definitely want more than one!

 Prep Time 10 minutes